Hip Replacement Surgery Cost and Procedure Information

 - Steroid injections

-After your consultation, you will be given a customised price for your surgery.
+After the consultation with the surgeon, patients will be given a customised price for their surgery.

 This price includes the following: